-If you’re visiting Canada, make the most of your trip by discovering some of the best things to do in Toronto.
-As the largest city in the country, Toronto has a diverse range of sites to explore.
+If you’re visiting Canada for the first-time, your trip will likely involve discovering some of the best things to do in Toronto.
+As the largest city in Canada, Toronto has a diverse range of historical & cultural sites to explore.

-With so much to see and do, you may need help deciding where to go in Toronto.
-Plan your trip with this guide to the best places to visit in Toronto…
+Not sure what to do in Toronto, Canada?
+Plan out where to go in Toronto with this guide to the best places to visit in Toronto…

 Along with convenient access to shopping and dining, visiting the CN Tower is where to go in Toronto for the best view of the city.
 The observation tower gives you a panoramic viewpoint of Toronto’s skyline.